hyperion-foundation/docs/README.md

 # Hyperion Website
-The official website for Hyperion Foundation.
+Official website build for Hyperion Foundation (stable).

 ## What we use / Tech stack
 The current website is built using **Next.js**.